 After your image is uploaded, size it to fit your text.
 You may have to right click and then click move to front to get the image on the top layer.

-When you have everything lined up how you want select everything and click the slice button on the bottom right toolbar.
-You will see the result in the layers menu.
+So when you have everything lined up how you want you’re going to select everything and click the slice button on the bottom right toolbar.
+You will see the results of the slice in the layers menu.

 Depending on what you plan on doing with your design, you may not want to move it just yet.
 Click on the two center slice results in the layers menu and then hit the backspace or delete button to get rid of them.